-Ok, so your friends or relatives have been hassling you to try out this fantastic new “Turkish coffee”.
-But what exactly is it?
+Ok, so your friends or relatives have been hassling you to try out this fantastic new kind of coffee.
+They call it “Turkish coffee”, which you’ve never heard of.
+But what exactly is it, and why is it so highly rated?
 Let’s start off by claryfing that this kind of coffee is made using ordinary coffee beans, there is nothing different about them in any way.
 It is however made in a very different manner than ordinary coffee.
 This leads to a different tasting end product which many people have grown to love.

-How is the coffee made?
+How is Turkish coffee made?

 There are a few different ways to make this kind of coffee, so we are going to stick with what we know.
 Ideally you should be using an Ibrik, which is a narrow copper pot which has a wide base and a thin spout.
 Firstly you need to add some water to the pot, and heat it up.
-Once the water has warmed up a little you can add in your coffee.
+Once the water has warmed up a little, you can add in your coffee.
 After this you should add in any sugar, but you must take care not to stir it in, but rather let it dissolve naturally as the water heats up.
 Once the sugar is fully dissolved, you can start stirring the mix.
 Don’t stir it too much, a handful of times around the pot should do the trick.
 After that you should turn the heat down a little, and let the mix begin to foam.
 A small ring of bubbles will begin to form, and you should turn down the heat a little more at this point.
 Take care to not let the mix boil, as this can lead to the whole batch being ruined!

 At this point you should try and maintain a constant heat, to ensure the foam stays on top.
 You can carefully stir the mixture to encourage the foam production if it seems a little sparse.
 You don’t want to get to the point where the foam is spilling over the sides of the pot though.
 If it reaches this point, turn down the heat and let it cool a bit before returning it to the heat.
 Some people actually make the coffee by boiling it this way and taking it off the heat, then returning it to boil a few times.
 It is hotly debated as to whether or not this is the correct way to do it though!